 Guidelines for Using Public Computers & the Internet

-Reference Services has three computers with Internet access.
+Reference Services has one computer for searching library resources and scanning microforms.
 Patrons may not use software other than that provided and installed on the workstation.
 The Library does not monitor or control information accessible through the Internet.

-Library staff cannot provide training concerning Internet jargon, search strategies, or personal computer use.
+Library staff cannot provide training concerning Internet jargon or search strategies.
 Staff will instruct patrons how to use/search the Library Catalog.

 The computer is available on a first-come, first-served basis and may not be reserved ahead of time.
 If other patrons are waiting, staff may consult with the Reference Librarian on duty and may limit the amount of time a patron may use a workstation.

-There is no printing available from the public computers.
+There is no printing available from the public computer.

-Patrons may not use Reference Services public computers to commit any illegal acts.
+Patrons may not use Reference Services public computer to commit any illegal acts.
 Such acts may include but are not limited to: forgery or fraud, libel, slander or any form of harassment, an invasion of privacy, unauthorized access to any computer network, or public display of material from sites that may be deemed under federal or state statues.
 Patrons are responsible for any consequences of copyright infringement.
 Accessing illegal or offensive material will be cause to lose all Reference Services computer privileges.